Genesis of the Universe – Imagine the uproar if science and Bible evidence harmonized. Well, real data reveals a match.

 Look at the usage of each translation in these verses.
 Get the feel of how one Biblical Hebrew word can be used in a different context, but with ASSOCIATED MEANINGS.
 Begin to see how these Biblical Hebrew words tell stories.

-Look at some of the translations for 2342 that I did not use in this blog.
+Look at some translations for 2342 that I did not use in this blog.
 Use Strong’s to locate them in the KJV.
-Read the verses and see how they tie in and add even more depth to the meaning of how God formed the Universe.
+Read the verses and see how they tie in and add even more depth to the meaning of how God set in motion the genesis of the Universe.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Genesis of the Universe – Science and Bible Evidence Match in its Formation
+Please use the Social Network links just below to share this information from The Explanation, Genesis of the Universe – Science and Bible Evidence Match in its Formation